 Later in the walk, you descend next to a river (Kliphuisrivier), dry in summer, which has lovely waterfalls in winter.
 At this point, there’s a very pretty view of Lion’s Head, an escarpment of small peaks looking like lions gazing over the plains.
 Shortly after this the path turns to the left and you round the hill to return to the original valley.
 After the descent there is a slow gentle uphill section (tiring at this stage in the walk) back to the car park at Kliphuis.
 This section can be a boggy in winter and also quite over-grown so I recommend long trousers, even in summer.
 Cederberg Wilderness Permit needed.

 Pakhuis to Heuningvlei

 This is not really a full day walk but it does take most of the day as you will need to return – either by donkey cart or by vehicle.
 At the top of the Pakhuis Pass, there is a small turnoff to the right.
 Park your car in the small car park.
 Take the trail from here through the gate and continue straight on.
 You walk to the small community of Heuningvlei.
-At Heuningvlei, you can either return the way you came, arrange for one of your party to collect you by car or opt to book a lunch and donkey cart ride back to the Pakhuis Pass.
+At Heuningvlei, you can either return the way you came (24km in total).
+Or arrange for one of your party to collect you by car.
+Or you can opt to book a lunch and donkey cart ride back to the Pakhuis Pass.
 Note: There is no shop at Heuningvlei so you will need to take provisions with you.
-Contact Cedarberg Travel for donkey cart bookings.
 Cederberg Wilderness Permit required.